 Ting Zhou is a multi-disciplinary designer/artist specializing in UI/UX design in health care, branding design, motion graphics and photography.
 She has collaborated with diverse groups of faculty in science and healthcare and put her varied skills and experiences to work on an ambitious range of scholarly productions, which are expressed in formats such as scientific visualization and mobile applications design.

-As a multi-disciplinary designer/artist, she has been deeply engaged in the power of visual communication to impact our understanding of the world, and her design, animation and photography projects reflect the relationship between the culture identity, motherhood, feminisms and the digital realm.
+As a multi-disciplinary designer/artist, she has been deeply engaged in the power of digital media design to impact our understanding of the world.
+Her design, animation, and photography projects reflect the relationship between cultural identity, motherhood, feminisms, humanity, and the digital realm.

 Her works have been presented at Gallery 456 in New York, the Irish Centre, Shanghai, Tsinghua University, Beijing, and Nunnery Gallery in London.
 Her scientific visualization works were published as a journal cover in Nanoscale and Particle.